 Informed by strong and robust data and building on the innovative approach to monitoring and evaluation taken by Coventry UK City of Culture 2021 (UK CoC 2021), the project demonstrated the transformative impact of the UK CoC 2021 programme and the role that arts and culture can and should play in the economic and social wellbeing of culturally diverse neighbourhoods, towns, and cities.

 Led by the University of Warwick, the project received funding from the Arts and Humanities Research Council (AHRC), part of UK Research and Innovation

-Adopting an evidence-based approach, the project demonstrates the value of Arts and Humanities UK CoC 2021-driven research alongside economic, health, wellbeing and civic pride measures, while also connecting with the language of government – to placemaking and place-based research; levelling up; and culture and heritage capital.
-It provides case studies of how the ‘city of culture journey’ can lead to transformational change in bidding cities.
+The project adopted an evidence-based approach, to demonstrate the value of Arts and Humanities UK CoC 2021-driven research alongside economic, health, wellbeing and civic pride measures, while also connecting with the language of government – to placemaking and place-based research; levelling up; and culture and heritage capital.
+It provided case studies of how the ‘city of culture journey’ can lead to transformational change in bidding cities.

 Strands of Work

 An initial ‘Towards a Research-Informed Approach’ document − released on 22nd June − that includes:

 - a brief history of UK Cities of Culture including DCMS expectations around arts and culture as a catalyst for place regeneration and prosperity